hpc/hypnotoad/README.md

 Design Overview
 ---------------
-A user runs hypnotoad specifying a data model type and action output type along with options specific to the data model and action type.
+A user runs hypnotoad specifying a data model input type and action output type along with options specific to the data model and action type.

-The data model is currently limited to ldap, but there is no reason why it could not be replaced or amended with a database server or another storage location of user and priority information somewhere.
-See the documentation included with datamodel.py for more information on creating a new data model type.
+The data model is currently limited to ldap, but there is no reason why it could not be replaced or amended with a database server or another source of directory information.
+See the documentation included with plugin.py and current implemented plugins for more information on creating a new data model.

 After one or more data models are specified, the data is passed to action_plugin. action_plugin is an abstraction for outputing to a specific